 Electric Energy Savings Trends

 Forecasting for the newest programs is based on early data and preliminary estimates, and comes with significant uncertainty.
-Savings in the near-term are driven primarily by three programs: Ductless Heat Pumps, Heat Pump Water Heaters, and Retail Product Portfolio.
+Savings in the near-term are driven primarily by three programs: Ductless Heat Pumps, Heat Pump Water Heaters and Retail Product Portfolio.
 Risk in any of these programs will have a significant impact on the savings potential of the portfolio.
-Risk mitigation for the long-term is found through strong investment in new emerging technology opportunities and advancement of new programs.
+Risk mitigation for the long term is found through strong investment in new emerging technology opportunities and advancement of new programs.
 The long-term savings has only a minimal placeholder for emerging technologies yet to be identified in the 2020-2024 Business Plan.

 A periodic dip is forecasted in the co-created savings stream during this Business Plan due to previous investments phasing out and new programs phasing in at a slower rate, as well as the impact on the pipeline of the removal of three initiatives from the portfolio at the start of the 2015-2019 Business Plan.
 The forecast increases again after 2025 in large part due an expected federal standard on electric water heaters mandating heat pump levels of performance.
 These energy savings estimates are based on the current Business Plan and are illustrated below in Figure 2.